Should You Snap Up HostGator’s Plans?

 If you need extremely flexible hosting to handle surges in traffic, then cloud hosting is a great choice – it’s usually favored by online stores that experience large traffic spikes as a result of sales and seasonal trends.

 HostGator’s Cloud Hosting Plans

-The biggest limitation on the cheapest Hatchling plan is that you can only host one website, and it has a small memory allowance.
-HostGator recommends its $6.57 per month Baby plan instead, which gives you more space for growth while keeping the price pretty reasonable.
+The biggest limitation of the cheapest Hatchling plan is that you can only host one website, and it has a small memory allowance.
+HostGator recommends its $9.95 per month Baby plan instead, which gives you more space for growth while keeping the price pretty reasonable.